Nimravidae: Taxonomy

-The Barbourofelids were for a while no longer included in Nimravidae, following elevation to family as sister clade to the true cats (family Felidae).
-However, several recent studies have returned them to Nimravidae, including as part of Nimravinae.

 Phylogeny

 The phylogenetic relationships of Nimravidae are shown in the following cladogram:

-A 2021 study divides Nimravidae into Hoplophoninae and Nimravinae, the latter including the bulk of species in addition to barbourofelids.
+A 2021 study divides Nimravidae into Hoplophoninae and Nimravinae, the latter including the bulk of species in addition to barbourofelins.

-Natural history
+Phylogeny of Nimravidae from the 2022 description of Pangurban:

+Evolution

+The ancestors of nimravids and cats diverged from a common ancestor soon after the Caniformia–Feliformia split, in the middle Eocene about 50 million years ago (Mya), with a minimum constraint of 43 Mya.

-Nimravids appeared in the middle of the Eocene epoch, about 40 mya, in North America and Asia.
+Some of the first nimravids, Maofelis and Pangurban, appeared in the middle of the Eocene epoch, about 40 Mya, in Asia and North America respectively.
 The global climate at this time was warm and wet, but was trending cooler and drier toward the late Eocene.
 The lush forests of the Eocene were transforming to scrub and open woodland.
 This climatic trend continued in the Oligocene, and nimravids evidently flourished in this environment.
 North America and Asia were connected and shared much related fauna.
 Europe in the Oligocene was more of an archipelago than a continent, though some land bridges must have existed, for nimravids also spread there.

-In the Miocene, the fossil record suggests that many animals suited for living in forest or woodland were replaced by grazers suited for grassland.
-This suggests that much of North America and Asia became dominated by savanna.
-Nimravids disappeared along with the woodlands, but survived in relictual humid forests in Europe to the late Miocene.
-When conditions ultimately changed there in the late Miocene, the last nimravids disappeared about 9 Mya.
+Barbourofelins probably evolved from Nimravinae dispersing into Africa during the Oligocene.
+The presence of large hyaenodonts prevented them from reaching a large size but were able to carve a niche due to their dental morphology.
+Eventually, they dispersed from Africa into Eurasia and later into North America.